evanoshea21/brotherhood/README.md

 * Node-Express backend deployed to AWS EC2 instance (w/ S3 bucket and using IAM user for access)

 ##### Notes
-1. In order to run the Node server in the background (from ubuntu terminal after SSH connection), I ran this command `node server.js > stdout.txt 2> stderr.txt &` and exited the terminal
+1. In order to run the Node server in the background (from ec2 ubuntu terminal via SSH connection), I ran the following command and exited the terminal:
+ `node server.js > stdout.txt 2> stderr.txt &`